petratranslational479/Seluniyaa/README.md

-# Seluniyaa — Unified AI Ecosystem for Creators
+# Seluniyaa — AI Ecosystem

 Seluniyaa is a unified AI platform designed to help creators, builders, and founders **scale themselves using AI** — by bringing ideas, execution, and insights into one connected system.